Zambia flag Zambia Beach Holidays

 Good to know:

-When leaving by air, you may need to pay a departure tax of 25 US dollars and a 3 US dollar security charge in Zambian kwacha if they are not included in your ticket.
+On leaving Zambia, you may have to pay a 25 US dollar departure tax and a 3 dollar security charge in cash with Zambian kwacha if they are not included in your air ticket.

 Safety in Zambia